layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/deploying-wordpress-and-mysql-with-persistent-volumes-with-meshery/sql/visualize/_index.md

 ---
-docType: "Chapter"
 id: "visualize"
+title: "Visualize Deployed Resources"
 description: "In this section you will use the Visualize tool to see the resources in the cluster"
-lectures: 12
-title: "Visualize Deployed Resources"
 weight: 6
 ---